U9 Myanmar

-U9 Myanmar (ယူနိုင်း မြန်မာ, formerly known as Ooredoo Myanmar), or simply U9, is a telecommunications company in Myanmar.
+U9 Myanmar (ယူနိုင်း မြန်မာ, formerly known as Ooredoo Myanmar, အူရီဒူး မြန်မာ), or simply U9, is a telecommunications company in Myanmar.

 History

-In June 2013, Ooredoo was chosen as one of the two successful applicants among 90 bidders to be awarded a license to launch telecom operations in Myanmar, considered one of the Asia’s last remaining greenfield telecom markets.
-Formal licenses were granted in January 2014, and Ooredoo pledged an investment of $15 billion to develop Myanmar’s telecoms sector, with plans to cover 75% of the population in five years.
+In June 2013, Ooredoo was chosen as one of the two successful applicants among 90 bidders to be awarded a license to launch telecom operations in Myanmar, considered one of the Asia's last remaining greenfield telecom markets.
+Formal licenses were granted in January 2014, and Ooredoo pledged an investment of $15 billion to develop Myanmar's telecoms sector, with plans to cover 75% of the population in five years.